jupyter/governance/governance.md

     outside of The Project that may influence their work on The Project.
 -   Access to proprietary information of their employer that could potentially leak into their work with the Project.
--   An issue where the person privately gains an advantage, but The Project has no gain or suffers a disadvantage.
+-   An issue where the person privately gains an advantage from The Project resources, but The Project has no gain or suffers a disadvantage.

 All members of the Council, BDFL included, shall disclose to the rest of the Council any conflict of interest they may have.
 Members with a conflict of